thangnqs/wpdocker/README.md

 ### Bugs
 - `chmod -R 777 wordpress/` if `wordpress/` folder not working

+### :+1: Work with me

+Create a new Pull Request [https://github.com/thangnqs/wpdocker/pulls]

 ##### Buy me a Coffee :kissing_heart: :kissing_heart: :kissing_heart:

 <img src="support-me-a-coffee.jpg" alt="drawing" width="200"/>

-### And If you see it's works please press STAR for me!
+### And If you see it's works please press STAR :star: for me!
 Thanks